 - Threshold power.
 In W. The power that would correspond to the threshold pace of the previous point, or the critical power.
 Theoretically it is the maximum power that can be sustained constantly for one hour.
 Data to calculate TL and IC.

-- (Version 15.0.1) Temperature.
+- (Version 15.0.2) Temperature.
 Temperature in degrees Celsius that will be taken for the calculations of the air resistance power.
-If there is a temperature sensor, inside the watch or external, the temperature will be taken from the sensor.
+It can be set whether to use the temperature of the watch sensor.

 - Decoupling intensity/recovery intervals.
 In the case of interval training, we may want to see the decoupling between the intensity intervals and the recoveries from each other, and not between an interval and the previous recovery, or a recovery and the previous interval.
 If activated, the decoupling of an odd lap will be calculated with respect to the previous odd lap, and in the same way for even laps.
 If deactivated, the decoupling is calculated from the immediately previous lap.

 - Half zones in ECO calculation.
 If enabled, the intensity factors for each zone will be divided into two, depending on whether we are in the lower or upper half of the heart rate zone.
 For example, zones 3, 4, and 5 have intensity factors 3, 4, and 6 respectively.
 When scoring half zones, zone 4 would be left with factors 3.5 and 4, and zone 5 would be left with factors 5 and 6.
 If deactivated, the entire zone has the same intensity factor.